Software-Composition-Analysis-Tools-SCA-Tools-SCA-Vendors

 Key Features:

-• Malicious Package Detection → Identifies weaponized open-source components to reduce supply chain risks before they cause harm.
+• Malicious Package Detection → Identifies weaponized open-source components.
+This way, supply chain threats are blocked before they reach production.

-• Private Package Scanning → Scans proprietary and internal packages not found in public registries.
+• Private Package Scanning → Scans proprietary and internal packages, even if they are not listed in public registries.
+Therefore, hidden risks don’t go unnoticed.

-• License Risk Analysis → Flags open-source license compliance issues with detailed reporting.
-In this way, teams can better avoid legal complications.
+• License Risk Analysis → Flags open-source license issues with clear, actionable reports.
+In this way, legal and compliance risks are easier to manage.

-• AI-Generated Code Scanning → Analyzes AI-assisted code for potential risk vectors and compliance gaps.
+• AI-Generated Code Scanning → Analyzes AI-assisted code for hidden security risks and policy violations.
+Consequently, you stay in control—even when using generative code.

 Cons: